 The “interparticle purity” is measure of the independence of the two particles’ states.
 A value of 1.0 indicates that the states are completely independent of each other, so the system wavefunction is a simple product of the wavefunctions of the two separate particles.
 A purity value less than 1.0 indicates that the particles’ states are correlated or “entangled” with each other, so it is not meaningful to ask what their separate wavefunctions are, and a measurement made on one particle will alter the probability distribution for a subsequent measurement on the other particle.
 The smaller the purity value, the bigger this change is likely to be.

 This simulation is computationally intensive.
-Although you can run it on a mobile device, I recommend using a reasonably powerful personal computer.
+Although you can run it on a mobile device, I recommend using a personal computer.
 Computing the interparticle purity takes a moment, so you may want to hide the value (suppressing the computation) to get smoother animation.

 Besides studying collisions and entanglement, you might enjoy just letting the simulation run for a while and watching the kaleidoscopic interference patterns.
 (I sure do!)